 5 psychological tactics to improve charity landing pages

-What is it that inspires us to donate to one charity over another?
-According to behavioural science, our actions are often driven by emotion rather than rational thought and are heavily influenced by the actions of others.
+But what is it that inspires us to donate to one charity over another?
+Behavioural science reveals that our actions are frequently driven by emotion rather than logic, and that the actions of others influence us.
 In this article, we unpack five psychological techniques charities can use to create more effective landing pages.

 1. Utilise social proof

-The Invisible Children donation page appeals directly to this driving force by showing photos of genuine donors.
-In doing so, the charity are not only appealing to potential donors to donate based on the actions of others, but also rewarding those who have signed up by featuring their images on the landing page in return for their commitment.
+The donation page for the charity Invisible Children utilises social proof by featuring photos of genuine donors.
+In doing so, the charity is not only appealing to potential donors to donate based on the actions of others, but also rewarding those who have signed up by featuring their images on the landing page in return for their commitment.

-When it comes to fundraising around a specific goal, charities can also make use of different types of social proof such as progress bars to communicate how close the charity is to its fundraising target.
-When tictoc designed landing pages for the John Muir Trust and it's campaigns, this technique was used to help encourage users to donate to meet the final target, as seen in the example below.
+If you are fundraising around a specific goal, you can also make use of progress bars to communicate how close the charity is to its fundraising target.
+When tictoc designed landing pages for the John Muir Trust and its campaigns, we used this technique to help encourage users to donate, as seen in the example below.

 2. Make use of celebrity endorsements